Tech Launch Arizona’s second Student Innovation Challenge has selected five student teams for funding to prototype inventions for commercialization.

 All the Better to Sssssee You With

-This past summer, Antonio Tavera-Reyes, triple-majoring in systems engineering, statistics and data science, and Spanish, had a harrowing yet common Sonoran Desert experience.
+This past summer, Antonio Tavera-Reyes, majoring in computer science and information science and technology, had a harrowing yet common Sonoran Desert experience.
 He went outside to his recycling bin one night using his cell phone flashlight to see.

 “When I was at my outdoor recycling bin, I started dumping the material inside,” he recalled.
 “A soda can fell out to the ground and as I reached to grab it, I noticed there was a Western Diamondback rattlesnake inches from my foot.”